TriumphCoding/Adelphia/Design/SourceBook05.md

 **Creature Slayer** *Lv 2*: Choose a Creature Type.
 If your opponent is that creature type, triple the might of this weapon.

-**Masterwork** *Lv 2*: Skills that have a percent chance of activation increase their activation chance by 5% per skill level.
+**Masterwork** *Lv 2*: Skills that have a percent chance of activation increase their activation chance by 5% per Rune level.

 **Weapon Slayer** *Lv 3*: Choose a weapon type.
 If your opponent is wielding that weapon, triple the might of this weapon.